Find out how your work-related injury can qualify for workers’ compensation benefits even when you’re off-the-clock.

 Example: Car Accident After Client Dinner

 Adrian is a salesperson for a national corporation.
 Her primary job entails traveling to various states in her region to support customer relations.
 She usually flies into each city, checks into a hotel, and rents a car to travel back and forth to customers’ businesses.

-A worker may be covered if he is injured commuting to or from work, when he interrupts his normal route to conduct a work task or special mission required by his employer.
+A worker may be eligible for workers’ compensation if the injury occurs while commuting to or from work when the employee interrupts their normal route to conduct a work task or special mission required by the employer.

 Example: Slip and Fall While Running an Errand

-In most cases, workers’ compensation coverage begins when an employee starts his workday by stepping onto his employer’s premises or an area controlled by his employer.
-It ends when a worker steps off his employer’s premises or an area controlled by his employer.
+In most cases, workers’ compensation coverage begins when an employee starts the workday by stepping onto the employer’s premises or an area controlled by the employer.
+It ends when a worker steps off the employer’s premises or an area controlled by the employer.

 The term “controlled by” refers to property an employer either owns outright, pays a mortgage on, pays property taxes on, pays a third party (like landscapers) to maintain, or is designated as a common area for which the employer contributes rent along with other tenants.

 An area controlled by an employer is considered an extension of the worker’s actual workplace.
 Examples of areas controlled by employers include sidewalks, grassy areas, parking lots, and any other property a worker traverses on his way to and from his actual workplace.

 Charlie is a cashier at a large grocery store.
 Management requires employees to park their cars at the rear of the parking lot so shoppers can use the main area in front of the store.

 One evening, as he crossed the store’s lot to leave work, Charlie was hit by a car backing out of its parking space.
 He was seriously injured.